Middle school: Russia

 Middle school in Russia covers grades 5 to 9, and is a natural continuation of primary school activities (almost always they are in the same building with both primary and high school, usually located in different wings/floors).
 Primary school lessons are taught by a handful of teachers: most are covered by one of them, and more specific areas such as English or gym may have dedicated teachers.
 The transition to middle school changes that to a one teacher per course model, where teachers stay in their classrooms and pupils change rooms during breaks.
 Examples of courses include mathematics (split from grade 7 into algebra, geometry and physics), visual arts, Russian language, foreign language, history, literature, geography, biology, computer science, chemistry (from grade 8), social theory (in grade 9).
 The education process is done in numbered quarters, with the first quarter covering September and October, second quarter November and December, third quarter going from mid January to mid March, fourth quarter covering April and May.
 There are one week long holidays between quarters 1 and 2 as well as 3 and 4, somewhat longer holidays between quarters 2 and 3 to allow for New Year festivities, and a three-month break between the years.
 At the end of middle school most people stay in school for two more years and get a certificate allowing them to pursue university, but some switch to vocational-technical schools.

 Saudi Arabia

 In Saudi Arabia, middle school includes grade 7 through 9, consisting of students from ages 12 to 15.

 Serbia

-In Serbia middle school refers to the second half of primary (elementary) education for ages between 11 and 15 (10 to 14 if the person is born before March) and lasts 4 years (grades 5 through 8), following the first half of primary school (grades 1 through 4, ages 7 to 11).
-Middle schools are not considered separate from elementary school in Serbia but rather an extension of it and are usually held in the same school building, but in opposite shifts or in a different part of the school building.
-Middle school is the transitional period from primary education to secondary education (high school) where children are transitioned from having very generalized subjects and a main teacher for most of them with only a handful of other teachers for specialized subjects like English, music and gym to a more serious curriculum with a course load that better mirrors high school.
-Middle school is the first time children have separate teachers for each subject and are introduced to courses like history, geography, biology and a second foreign language (most commonly Russian, German, French) and later physics and chemistry.
-Both elementary and middle school are compulsory in Serbia, after which almost all students take the state-issued universal entrance exam to qualify for high school, be it a Gymnasium, a specialized high school for fields like Economics or Medicine, or a Vocational school (trade school).